abiosoft/caddy-exec/README.md

     --with github.com/abiosoft/caddy-exec
 ```

 ## Usage

-Commands can be configured to be triggered by an http endpoint or during startup and shutdown.
+Commands can be configured to be triggered globally during startup/shutdown or by via a route.

 They can also be configured to run in the background or foreground and to be terminated after a timeout.

-Beware, startup commands running on foreground will prevent Caddy from starting if they exit with an error.
+:warning: startup commands running on foreground will prevent Caddy from starting if they exit with an error.

 ### Caddyfile

 ```
 exec [<matcher>] [<command> [<args...>]] {
-    command     <command>
+    command     <command> [<args...>]
     args        <args...>
     directory   <directory>
     timeout     <timeout>